 These professionals provide help and advice to computer users who are experiencing technical difficulties.
 In some cases, you need a bachelor’s degree to work in this role, but in others, an associate’s degree or postsecondary classes may be enough, the BLS reports.

-Employment of computer network support specialists is expected to grow 11% during 2016 and 2026, which is faster than average.
+Employment of computer network support specialists is expected to grow 8% during 2019 and 2029, which is much faster than average.

 Master of Science in Cybersecurity Management